knivesschau/Food_4_All/README.md

 # Food 4 All

 # Summary
 Food 4 All is an application that allows users to search for grocers and food retailers that accept SNAP benefits across the United States.
-It's mission is to bring awareness to the issue of food insecurity, a problem that millions of American citizens face on a daily basis.
+Its mission is to bring awareness to the issue of food insecurity, a problem that millions of American citizens face on a daily basis.
 Users can also learn about what food insecurity is, and how to reach out to external resources if they are in need.

 # Live Demo
 <a href="https://knivesschau.github.io/Food_4_All">Live Demo</a>